What Is Inattentive ADHD, and Do I Have It?Nope, it’s not just TikTok brain.

 How is predominantly inattentive ADHD diagnosed?

 But just reading that list and thinking, Yep, that’s me, doesn’t mean you officially have inattentive ADHD.
 If you think you do though, your next step would be making an appointment with a mental health professional who specializes in ADHD (if you have no idea where to start, your primary care doc can probably refer you to someone).
 In order to diagnose you, most mental health professionals will want receipts that you have a history of struggling with inattentive symptoms, Dr. Zylowska says.
 That might mean asking a family member or a friend to talk about what you were like as a child and whether they’ve noticed you showing any symptoms of inattentive ADHD over the years.
-Those factors combined with at least six current inattentive symptoms will likely result in an inattentive ADHD diagnosis.
+Those factors combined with at least five current inattentive symptoms will likely result in an inattentive ADHD diagnosis.